nextcloud/desktop/doc/autoupdate.rst

 client starts a silent update prior to its next launch and then restarts itself.
 Should the silent update fail, the client offers a manual download.

-When you upgrade from 1.7 you should restart Windows to ensure that all the new features in 1.8 are enabled.

 .. note:: Administrative privileges are required to perform the update.

 Mac OS X